Mild science news; maps; stories; occasional finance, economics, and geopolitics; reviews; humor

 via floatingsheep.org

-Although I realize that correlation does not imply causality, I always enjoy this kind of thing.
-Have a look at the full article: More Fun with Correlations.
+Although I realize that correlation does not imply causation, I always enjoy this kind of thing.
+Have a look at the full article, More Fun with Correlations.